NCEAS/eml/docs/eml-semantic-annotations-primer.md

   - are recommended to have labels populated by values from the label field (`rdfs:label`) or preferred labels field (`skos:prefLabel`) from the referenced vocabulary
   - should contain URIs that point to terms in controlled vocabularies providing precise definitions, relationships to other terms, and multiple labels for display

+[SC: Would the reader know what properties and values mean at this point?
+Maybe we should include a sentence describing what they mean here or a link to the Semantic Triples section below]

 **When are IDs required?**
 Annotations at the dataset, entity or attribute level presume that the parent element is the *subject*.
 If an element has